 CONSOL Energy Inc. (NYSE: CNX)

-CONSOL is a unique company in that it is involved in the production of both coal and natural gas—energy sources that, when combined, account for two-thirds of U.S. power generation.
+CONSOL is a unique company in that it is involved in the production of both coal and natural gas — so that even with coal’s decline, CONSOL can still make a profit off rising natural gas prices.

-The company is headquartered in Canonsburg, Pennsylvania, and it's one of the nation's biggest coal producers and the largest producer of underground mines, with 96% of its production coming from underground.
+The company is headquartered in Canonsburg, Pennsylvania, and it's one of the nation's biggest coal producers and the largest producer of underground mines, with the majority of its production coming from underground.
 Its longwall mining technology helps improve production.